logoPostPlanify

 The Solution: Target Commuter Windows (8–10 AM & 5–6 PM)

-Research from sources like Hootsuite and Buffer identifies two key engagement peaks: 8–10 AM and 5–6 PM on weekdays.
+Research from sources like Hootsuite and Buffer identifies two key engagement peaks: 8-10 AM and 5-6 PM on weekdays.
+An X scheduler ensures your tweets land inside these narrow windows.
 These windows align with common user habits, capturing audiences during their morning commute check-ins and their after-work wind-down when they are looking for news and updates.

 Actionable Steps to Fix Your X Timing: